fatduckling/flutter_portal/README.md

 Finally, we can update our code such that the menu show only when clicking on the button.

+To do that, there are two ways we can do this by either declaring a boolean member variable or using Flutter's [FocusNode](https://api.flutter.dev/flutter/widgets/FocusNode-class.html) class.

+#### 1. Using boolean member variable
-To do that, we need to declare a new boolean inside our `StatefulWidget`, that says whether the menu is open or not:
+We need to declare a new boolean inside our `StatefulWidget`, that says whether the menu is open or not:

 ```dart
 class _MenuExampleState extends State<MenuExample> {